erwald/midihum/README.md

 ## How does one use this?

-> **As of 2023-12-22, this does not work.
-However, within a few weeks, it should work, so watch this space.**

 Using midihum is easy.
 First clone the repository and install dependencies:

 ```shell
 pip install -r requirements.txt
 ```

-Then navigate to the midihum dir and simply:
+Then navigate to the midihum directory and simply:

 ```shell
 python main.py humanize /path/to/file.mid /path/to/humanized_file.mid